LoopKit/looptips/docs/settings/overview.md

 Some of those factors you are already used to making allowances for, such as:

 * Pizza boluses...You probably are accustomed to needing an extended bolus and/or higher temp basal rate to help with the late BG spike common after the initial bolus starts to wear off.
 That pizza takes a long time to digest thanks to those slow-acting fats.
 * Medications...How about that time that you had to take steroids for an achy joint?
-Those steroids probably resulted in a dramatic overall increase in insulin needs for several days.
+Those steroids probably resulted in a dramatic overall increase in insulin needs for several days, and you had to set aggressive temp basal increases or other settings adjustments.
-* Hormones...monthly hormone cycles have many women adjusting their basal rates and insulin sensitivity schedules for a week or so each month.
+* Hormones...monthly hormone cycles have many women adjusting their basal rates and/or insulin sensitivity schedules for a week or so each month.
 * Exercise...always a tough one because some exercise may make your BG rise (lifting weights) and other exercise may make your BG drop (running).
 Through repetition, most people have learned how to adjust for exercise by using temp basal rates or timing of meals/boluses.

 The degree to which Loop can deal with those factors is largely dependent on the duration of the "factor" itself and how well we can communicate to Loop that those factors are at play.
 For things we know are coming, we can tell Loop in advance, and Loop has ways of dealing with them mathematically.
 In the pizza example, Loop lets us mark the meal as long, slow digestion and therefore better react to a potential late BG rise.
 For exercise, we can use temporary targets before/after exercise to help Loop administer less insulin for awhile.